-8.0 Study & Support
+11.0 Study & Support

-8.1 Referencing:
+11.1 Referencing:

-The Vogue Fashion Foundation is a practice based course with academic study skills embedded that should underpin and inform your practice.
-It is therefore essential that you follow the college's academic guidelines and reference your work correctly.
-The College uses Harvard referencing and it is essential that you use this system effectively in all assignments.
-Introductory sessions on referencing are included in the first term and you will be given a guide, which you should refer to throughout the course.
-It is essential that all research sources, including images, are credited and referenced correctly in order to evidence good academic practice and to avoid plagiarism.
+Your course is an academic postgraduate degree, and it is essential that you reference your work.
+The College uses Harvard referencing, and it is essential that you use this system effectively in all assignments.
+Introductory sessions on referencing are included in the first term, and via the College's Referencing Guide, which you refer to throughout the course.
+It is essential that all research sources, including images, are credited correctly in order to evidence good academic practice and avoid plagiarism.
 Your results and grades may be affected adversely if you do not use correct referencing for your assignments.

-The College policy on plagiarism can be found in the Policy Section on Canvas within CNC Global.
+The College policy on plagiarism can be found in the Policy Section.

-8.2 Presentations - Key considerations:
+11.2 Presentations - Key Considerations